kafka-yu/teams-simple-download/README.md

 ## How to work?
  - run `yarn`
  - run `yarn start`
- - run `ngork http 9083`, then got the https link of the URL, copy that
+ - run `ngrok http --host-header=rewrite localhost:9083`, then got the https link of the URL, copy that
  - modify the app/manifest.json, paste the URL of the static tab content URL, save file (note you may also need to change the "version" of the manifest)
  - zip all files under the `app` folder to a `zip` file, upload to MS Teams app